jxmked/arduino-rc-wheelchair-esp32-glove/README.md

 # arduino-rc-wheelchair-esp32-glove

+> This project will be compiled and push to the ESP32 C3 Super Mini using Arduino IDE by the client.
+> That is the reason why all files remain in the ./src folder

-> This is the reposity to remote the [Wheelchair](https://github.com/jxmked/arduino-rc-wheelchair-esp32)
+> This is the repository to remote the [Wheelchair](https://github.com/jxmked/arduino-rc-wheelchair-esp32).
+Salamuch 💖

 ## How to use?
 1. Just turn it on. :)

 # Modules & Hardwares
  - ESP32 C3 Super Mini